tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Update of the TLS ExtensionType Registry

-IANA is requested to Create an entry, encrypted_server_name(0xffce), in the existing registry for ExtensionType (defined in
+IANA is requested to create an entry, encrypted_server_name(0xffce), in the existing registry for ExtensionType (defined in
 {{!RFC8446}}), with "TLS 1.3" column values being set to "CH, EE", and "Recommended" column being set to "Yes".

+## Update of the TLS Alert Registry

+IANA is requested to create an entry, esni_required(121) in the existing registry for Alerts (defined in {{!RFC8446}}), with the "DTLS-OK" column being set to "Y".

 ## Update of the DNS Underscore Global Scoped Entry Registry